We may earn commissions on purchases. (Info)

 On the desktop apps, a left-pointing arrow expands at a click to reveal CyberGhost’s optimized servers, complete server list, and settings area.
 After you find an optimal server, you can add it to your Favorites list to save for later.

-CyberGhost is big on customization and offers many settings to tweak the app to your preference.
-While the options are extensive, I still found CyberGhost an intuitive app.
+CyberGhost places a strong emphasis on customization, offering numerous settings to tailor the app to your preferences.
+Although the options are extensive, I still found CyberGhost to be an intuitive app.
 Each setting has a label describing what happens when you change it.

 Customer Support

-There are many options to help customers resolve their complaints and inquiries.
+There are various options available to assist customers in resolving their complaints and inquiries.
 First, there is an easy-to-use live chat service.
 If you experience a problem with CyberGhost, you can chat with a customer service representative available around the clock.

 I used this method to ask about the 45-day money-back guarantee and received a prompt response.
-The live chat support team provided me with all the information I needed politely and professionally.
+The live chat support team provided me with all the information I needed in a polite and professional manner.

 what is cyberghost vpn

-The representative may ask for your email address if you are a registered user.
-If your request needs extra time to deal with or if the live chat disconnects due to an internet issue, you’ll receive an email later with a guide or resolution.
+If you are a registered user, the representative may ask for your email address.
+If your request requires extra time to process or if the live chat disconnects due to an internet issue, you’ll receive an email later with a guide or resolution.

 You can also contact CyberGhost directly through email.
-Furthermore, the provider offers support on its website, where you can find user support guides, FAQs, and setup guides with useful information.
+Additionally, the provider offers support on its website, where you can find user support guides, FAQs, and setup guides with useful information.

 Final Verdict